muggy8/improbable/from-me-to-me/a9bIQF8s.md

 What DO I have to live for?

-I've spent my whole life as the laughing stock of the my party and made my party the laughting stock of the whole tribe.
+I've spent my whole life as the laughing stock of the my party and made my party the laughing stock of the whole tribe.

 If it wasn't for me, our party wouldn't be seen as the failure of our elven colony.

-All I've ever been was missfortune.
+All I've ever been was misfortune.

 All I've ever been was a waste of resources.

 I'd always did was get myself into trouble, endanger everyone else in my party, even cause us to lose our catch time and time again.

-No, I didn't just endanger my party, I caused harm to my party from my incomptiance.
+No, I didn't just endanger my party, I caused harm to my party from my incompetence.

 I caused our catch to go free.

 I caused our party to go hungry.

-I'm always causing trouble, I'm alwasy getting scolded.
+I'm always causing trouble, I'm always getting scolded.

-I dont even remember the last time I did something and wasn't scolded for it.
+I don't even remember the last time I did something and wasn't scolded for it.

-In fact, I don't even remmeber the last day where I wasn't scolded for something.
+In fact, I don't even remember the last day where I wasn't scolded for something.

 I'm such a failure.